codecurious-bln/elixir_snake/docs/GUIDES.md

 ### 1. Create a scenic app

-First off we'll to create a new Scenic application using our previously installed `scenic_new` mix task.
+First off we'll create a new Scenic application using our previously installed `scenic_new` mix task.
 We are building a snake game, so let's call our project `snake`.
 The `scenic_new` package gives us the handy `scenic.new` task which can be used to bootstrap a new Scenic application.

 The task makes some assumptions about the typical structure of a Scenic application.
 It will generate a skeleton for our snake app with all directories and files already in place.
 This is "boilerplate" code we would otherwise need to write by hand.